hyes92121/ml-tutorial/miniconda/Readme.md

-#### Miniconda is a light weight python package manager for easy management of modules between projects
+#### Miniconda is a light weight python package manager for easy management of modules between projects.

 To install Miniconda, go to https://docs.conda.io/en/latest/miniconda.html and download the installer corresponding to your platform.